mdx-js/mdx/docs/advanced/components.md

 )
 ```

-If the component mapping contains a `p` key, that will be used for "Lorem ipsum dolor sit amet.", otherwise a standard `p` tag is rendered (`<p>Lorem ipsum dolor sit amet.</p>`).
+If the component mapping contains a `p` key, that will be used for
+`Lorem ipsum dolor sit amet.`.
+Otherwise a standard `p` tag is rendered (`<p>Lorem ipsum dolor sit amet.</p>`).
-This is what allows you to pull in existing components to style your MDX documents.
+This is what allows you to pull in existing components to style your MDX
+documents.